MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     double(3) #-> 6

 What we want is an analogue that, when applied to a `Pipeline`, produces a new `Pipeline` component.
 Such functions are called pipeline *combinators*.
-We can convert any Julia function to a pipeline combinator using `Lift`:
+We can convert any Julia function to a pipeline combinator as follows:

-    const Double = lift(double)
+    const Double = Combinator(double)

 This combinator can then be used to build a pipeline.
 For every argument of the underlying Julia function, a `Pipeline` argument must be provided to the analogous combinator.